 We continue to monitor insurers’ legislative compliance and claims management practices, including claim durations and stages of settlement.
 Where variations exist between insurers, we collaborate with insurers to understand and address the reasons behind it.
 The duration of a claim can be influenced by injury severity, circumstances around liability, evidence gathering and claims management approach.

 Direct claimants will often experience a shorter claim duration when compared with those who lodge their claims through legal representatives.
 This additional length of time can often be attributed to people seeking legal assistance when the nature of their claim is more complex.

 Average growth rates in traffic flow compared to corresponding months in 2019

-In South-East Queensland, the traffic volume in the second half of 2022 was around 5-6% lower than the corresponding month in 2019, before the COVID-19 pandemic.
+In South-East Queensland, traffic volumes remain around 6% lower than the corresponding period in 2019, before the COVID-19 pandemic.
 Outside of South-East Queensland, traffic volumes remain around 5% lower.

 Number of registered vehicles by vehicle class